All Episodes

 Those of you who aren't married may not get the significance of that.

-I remember back in one of the early Republican debates, I think it was Byron York, asked Michelle Bachman a question.
+I remember back in one of the early Republican debates, I think it was Byron York asked Michelle Bachman a question.

-If you happened to be elected president, would you be what was the would you submit to your husband because she is a devout believer in the word of God?
+If you happened to be elected president, would you be what was the submit to your husband because she is a devout believer in the word of God and the literal translationists believe that women are to subordinate themselves.

-Even as meaning, would your husband really be running the show?
+Would you submit to your husband, even as, meaning, would your husband really be running the show?

-Now, I think that question is a little unfortunate, but but but imagine if it were asked to Sarah of Sarah Palin.
+Now, I think that question is a little unfortunate, but imagine if it were asked of Sarah Palin, would you submit to your husband?

 The first dude, the first dude went rogue.